Individual Unemployability (IU)

-- Any medical evidence from the past 12 months that supports the claim that the considered conditions make the veteran unemployable.
+- Any medical evidence from the past 12 months that supports that the conditions make the veteran unemployable.

 - Employment history records that show proof of the inability to get or keep a gainful job.
-These should be thorough enough for the VA to see that the effort has been made but the veteran is unable to get a job or that the veteran has been unable to keep a job because of their conditions.
-Details, like the number of hours able to work vs. not able to work because of your disability, etc., are beneficial.
+These should be thorough enough for the VA to see that the effort has been made to find work, but the veteran has been unable to get a job or the veteran has been unable to keep a job because of their conditions.
+Details, like the number of hours able to work vs. not able to work because of the disability, etc., are beneficial.

 There are rare circumstances where the VA might grant Individual Unemployability for conditions that do not meet these rating requirements, but full and complete proof must be shown that the conditions make the veteran entirely unemployable.